yyydky/quantitative_asset_allocation/README.md

 ## Usage:
 The historical price data generation code for ETFs is in data.py, and the reformatted data is saved in price.csv.
 The main.py imports data from price.csv. <br />
-The main.py is used to create daily portfolio balance record and the final analysis.
+The main.py is used to create daily portfolio balance records and the final analysis.
 The implementation and calculation details can be found in the main.py as comments.

 ## Environment:
 Python 3.8.2
-Please check requirements.txt to install libraries needed.
+Please check requirements.txt to install the libraries needed.
 (Command: pip install -r /path/to/requirements.txt)